Get a Valuation

 Property Types to Consider

-Pick a property that supports both your budget and your needs, so you are getting the most for your monthly rent.
+Pick a property that suits your budget and needs, so you get the most for your monthly rent.

-For example, if you do not have children, living in a flat or apartment may be a better option, as you can still have separate rooms without having to pay extra for a large house that is more expensive and harder to maintain.
+For example, if you do not have children, living in a flat or apartment may be a better option, as you can still have separate rooms without paying extra for a larger house that is more expensive and difficult to maintain.

-Similarly, families will most likely want to live in a multi-bedroom property that gives them space, including a garden.
-If you are a driver, having a driveway, garage or secured parking spot may be important.
-Older Victorian and Edwardian properties tend to have more storage space, while new build properties generally have less wear and tear.
+Likewise, families will likely prefer to reside in a multi-bedroom property that gives them space, including a garden.
+For those who drive, having access to a driveway, garage, or secure parking may be crucial.
+Older Victorian and Edwardian homes typically provide more storage space, whereas newer builds generally experience less wear and tear.

 Things to Look Out For When Viewing a Property